Loic-Delineau/Sheco/README.md

 V0.0.1

 ## Introduction
-Sheco is a simple shell script using the \href[Bourne Again Shell or bash](https://en.wikipedia.org/wiki/Shell_script)) that takes over a terminal and acts as a keyboard controller.
+Sheco is a simple [shell script](https://en.wikipedia.org/wiki/Shell_script) using the Bourne Again Shell (or bash) that takes over a terminal and acts as a keyboard controller.

 Sheco is built to be the simplest solution to interact with any platform that requires some sort of user input.

 Sheco is a rock-solid, multi use-case solution where the user can easily define the actions that happen when a key is pressed.
 From controlling characters in games to remotely actuating robotics platforms at the other end of the world.

+### Compatibility
 Sheco is written in bash which means that it can be run natively on any distribution of any operating system running on any platform, as long as it runs bash!
 Therefore, Sheco runs natively in:
 - Linux
 - MacOS